 Student Ambassador Program

 The Secretary of State's Student Ambassador Program is designed for 10th-12th grade students.
-Each school is allowed to nominate up to 9 students to represent their school.
-In the fall each group will attend a regional Kick-Off event where they receive all the training and resources that they will need to be successful in the program.
-Then they take what they have learned back to their communities.
-The students decide as a team what their goals are for their school and the means of achieving them.
-Throughout the year, the teams will organize and carry out various events.
-For each event that they conduct, they receive points towards our statewide competition.
-The school with the most points at the end of the year is recognized at the State Capitol.
+Each participating school is allowed to nominate up to 9 students.
+During the fall of the academic year, each group will attend a regional Kick-Off event where they receive all the training and resources that they will need to run a successful program in their communities.

-Speak to their peers about the importance of voting
+- Speak to peers about the importance of voting